Creating and duplicating projects

 Select a Project type: Time & Materials, Fixed Fee, or Non-Billable.
 You can learn more in our article about understanding the three project types.

 - For any project with a budget, make sure you enter your budget amount.
-You can also choose to send email alerts to your employees if your budget reaches a certain percentage of completion.
+You can also choose to send email alerts to your team if your budget reaches a certain percentage of completion.
 People who manage the project will always receive budget emails.
 Administrators on the project only receive budget emails if no one is designated as a manager of the project.

 Add tasks to the project.
 Don’t forget to mark them as billable (and enter rates) or non-billable.